ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 We can also see that $\beta_1$ is the **marginal effect** of $x$ on $Y$: $\frac{\partial Y}{\partial x} = \beta_1$.

-Let's use the 1978 automobile dataset in `STATA`.
-The code blow produces a [scatter plot](https://en.wikipedia.org/wiki/Scatter_plot) between mileage (mpg) and weight (lbs.)
-The dataset has 74 observations, therefore the scatter plot will have 74 points (mileage-weight relationships).
+Let's use the 1978 automobile dataset in `STATA` to illustrate how OLS works.
+The code below produces a [scatter plot](https://en.wikipedia.org/wiki/Scatter_plot) between mileage (mpg) and weight (lbs.)
+The dataset has 74 observations, therefore the scatter plot has 74 points as well (mileage-weight relationships).

 ```stata